hyperspy/hyperspy/doc/user_guide/visualisation.rst

   Point markers in image.

-The markers can be added to the navigator as well.
+Marker Collections can be added to the navigator as well.
 In the following example, each slice of a 2D spectrum is tagged with a text marker on the signal plot.
 Each slice is indicated with the same text on the navigator.